LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 This wikipedia article shows some static code analyzers available (Wikipedia list of static code analysis)[https://en.wikipedia.org/wiki/List_of_tools_for_static_code_analysis]

 ## Conclusion
+//Just write something down to get an idea
 So those are the rules.
 In a broad sense these rules can be summarized into three catagories.
 Those are predictable execution, defensive coding, and code clarity.